Kerlyn loves to share her passion for Filipino food with others so that they too can delight in delicious Southeast Asian cuisine.

 5. Crema de Fruta

-A staple during the yuletide season in the Philippines, crema de fruta was originally a soft cake layered with cream, custard, candied fruit, and topped off with gelatin.
+A staple during the yuletide season in the Philippines, crema de fruta was originally a soft cake layered with cream, custard, and candied fruit, and topped off with gelatin.

 Recently, however, Filipinos have created crema de fruta using layers of honey-flavored crackers, cream, condensed milk, candied fruits, and gelatin.